JonHebert/MusicMate/README.md

 # MusicMate

-This is our music app or destop.
+This is our music app.

-Current Username and Password are:

-Admin, pasword12345